jupe76/bmwcdapi/README.md

 If your script dir is not /etc/openhab2/scripts than you need to edit bmw.rules.

 Copy bmwcdapi.py to the openhab script dir.
-If the script is running on another computer than your openhab installation, than you need to adjust OPENHABIP.
+If the script is running on another computer than your openhab installation, then you need to adjust OPENHABIP.
+If you're outside the EU you probably need to edit SERVER_URL.

 Edit your sitemap to visualize the items.